nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.

 --------------------------------------------------------------------------------------------------------------------
+## Adding contacts to folder
+To organize and group contacts into an arbitrary folder
+Format: `echo CONTACT_INDEX >> FOLDER_NAME`
+- `CONTACT_INDEX` must be a positive integer 1, 2, 3, ...
+- `FOLDER_NAME` must be an existing folder
+    - Command fails if there is no existing folder with that name

 ## Command summary

 Action | Format, Examples